This information is applicable to the regular Physics PhD program. For the Physics – Planetary Sciences Track program information please click here.

 History has shown that the scores on the written exam are strongly correlated with performance in the core subject classes.
 To dilute the negative effect of possible outliers (e.g. the unlikely coincidence of a 4.0 GPA and failure on the written exam) the 100 points are awarded as follows.
 The actual two-day problem solving part of the exam is worth 80 of the 100 points.
 The remaining 20 points are determined by the grades in the 6 core subjects, according to 20*S(grade-3)/6.
 Thus, with an A in every core course, a student will receive 20 points going into the exam.
 With only B’s, no points are awarded.
 While the number of C grades a student can earn before being dismissed from the program is limited, it is possible (e.g. with a record of 4 B’s and 2 C’s) to receive a negative score of up to -6.7 for this part.

-The oral part of the exam is combined with the dissertation proposal (see dissertation proposal guidelines), which must be defended within one year after passing the written candidacy.
-The dissertation committee consists of 4 professors (see dissertation committee guidelines).
+The oral part of the exam is combined with the dissertation proposal (see candidacy information in the graduate catalog), which must be defended within one year after passing the written exam (qualifier).
+The doctoral dissertation committee consists of 4 professors (see candidacy information in the graduate catalog).
 During and after the presentation, the committee may ask any questions on any subjects.
 Afterward, they decide amongst themselves whether to award a passing grade and what points to assign.